ljvmiranda921/ljvmiranda921.github.io/research/index.md

 More concretely, I'm interested in the following areas:

 - **Efficient approaches to annotation**:
     Human annotations are costly.
 How can we reduce this cost while preserving the nuance that human annotators provide?
-I'm currently exploring this question in the context of human preferences and synthetic data generation for LLM post-training.
+I'm currently exploring this question in the context of human preferences in LLM post-training (RLHF).

 - **Resources for multilingual NLP**:
-    No language should be left behind, especially with data.
+    No language should be left behind, especially in data.
     I've worked on several datasets to improve the state of low-resource and multilingual NLP.
     These projects involve Filipino [datasets](https://aclanthology.org/2023.sealp-1.2/) & [tooling](https://aclanthology.org/2023.nlposs-1.1/), and [large-scale multilingual datasets](https://aclanthology.org/2024.naacl-long.243/).